 - In Part 1 there are seven short listening texts, each with a question and three visual images.
-Each recording is played twice. - Candidates listen to the text, then choose the visual image which best answers the question in the context of what they heard. - The task requires candidates to listen for specific information in the text.
+Each recording is played twice. - Candidates listen to the text, then choose the visual image which best answers the question in the context of what they heard.

-- While listening for the first time, candidates need to listen for gist, choosing the best option. - While listening for the second time, candidates need to check the answer is correct, focusing on the key information in the text. - They should repeat this process for the remaining questions.
+- While listening for the first/second time, candidates need to listen for gist, choosing the best option. - While listening for the first/second time, candidates need to check the answer is correct, focusing on the key information in the text. - They should repeat this process for the remaining questions.